Together Together: Plot

-During the second trimester, Anna tells Matt that she needs the money to get into an accelerated degree program to complete her bachelor's and master's degrees in three years.
+During the second trimester, Anna tells Matt she needs money to get into an accelerated degree program to complete her bachelor's and master's degrees in three years.
 Matt shows her the future nursery, and she helps him pick the color for it.
 Next, both have a deep conversation about why they are alone.

-They start hanging out more and choose a gender-neutral name to refer to the baby, "Lamp".
-At the mall, seeking maternity wear, Anna meets her sister's friend and lies that she works there.
-She doesn't want her sister or parents to know she is pregnant, as they would disapprove.
+They start hanging out more and choose the gender-neutral name "Lamp" for the baby.
+At the mall, seeking maternity wear, Anna meets her sister's friend and lies that she works there as she doesn't want her family to know she is pregnant, as they would disapprove.

-Matt asks Anna to move in with him until the birth, as he wants to get all the possible time with the baby.
-As they go crib shopping, the salesgirl calls them a couple, but Anna says, "Ew, no".
+Matt asks Anna to move in with him until the birth, as he wants to maximize his time with the baby.
+While crib shopping, the salesgirl calls them a couple, but Anna says, "Ew, no".
 This upsets Matt a little.
 Anna explains it would be gross if they were a couple, as he is twenty years older.

 At the baby shower, Anna feels odd when Matt's mother says she's unrelated to the baby.
 Anna realizes that despite trying so hard not to, she is getting attached to the baby and Matt.
 She leaves his house afterwards, citing the importance of boundaries.

-In the third trimester, Anna and Matt attend a prenatal class to prepare mothers for childbirth.
-After some days, Anna feels mild cramps at night and calls Matt, fearing early labor.
-The doctor says such cramps are normal and the baby is healthy, but not coming yet.
-After the visit, Anna confesses that she loves Matt in a platonic way and she doesn't want to lose him, but that she can't stay, as she got accepted to a Vermont college.
+In the third trimester, Anna and Matt attend a prenatal class.
+After some days, Anna feels pain at night and calls Matt, fearing early labor.
+The doctor says she is okay and the baby is healthy but, she must remain off her feet on bed-rest for the remainder of the pregnancy to prevent a premature birth.
+After the visit, Anna admits she loves Matt platonically and doesn't want to lose him, but that she can't stay, as she got accepted to a Vermont college.
 Matt says they won't lose each other, as he loves her too and that he is proud of her for getting into college.
+Anna stays at Matt's house so he can care for her while she is on bed-rest.

 This time, after attending therapy, Anna asks if Matt wants to hold hands and eat candy, which they do in the park on a bench.
 She starts having contractions one week before the due date.
 They do all the things they learned at the birth center and take Anna to the hospital, where she delivers baby Lamp.
-The movie ends with Matt consoling a crying Lamp.
+The movie ends with Matt consoling a crying Lamp as the camera lingers on Anna.